And can a memory foam mattress truly deliver a superior night’s sleep?

 Can I get a combo mattress?
 Um, maybe a hyrbrid mattress?

 Thankfully, we no longer need to make a wholesale choice for memory foam or not.
 Many manufacturers, including Restonic, now offer a variety of hybrid mattresses that include memory foam, inner spring and latex – as well as gel infused into the memory foam or latex – which allows consumers to customize their sleep experience.

-With mattress manufacturers mixing up traditional recipes, it’s now possible to customize your sleeping experience, which can be good and frustrating at the same time.
+With mattress manufacturers mixing up traditional recipes, it’s now possible to customize your sleep experience, which can be good and frustrating at the same time.
 Comparison shopping is almost impossible because of the endless combinations now being created.
 If you’re in the market for a new mattress, our best advice is to get yourself to a retail store and start testing mattresses for yourself.
 You’re the expert on what feels good to your body and that may matter more than the technical details of what’s inside your mattress.